 Eastern Illinois Teachers College first offered a master's degree in 1951, a general Master’s in Education (i.e., MSEd).
 You could take courses within a certain field of study, but could not get a degree in a particular field.
 It was not until 1974 that we saw non-education graduate degrees were offered in the form of the first Master of Arts (MA) and Master of Sciences (MS).

-In 1986, Dr. Bill Kirk, who had been with the department since 1975, became the first Coordinator of the MA in Clinical Psychology program.
-Dr. Kirk coordinated the program until the late 1990’s and the early 2000’s.
-Genie Lenihan became coordinator for the 1999-2000 academic year; upon her retirement in 2000, Dr. Kirk resumed coordinator duties until his retirement in 2003.
+In 1986, Dr. William Kirk , who had been a faculty member in the department since 1975, became the first coordinator of the MA in Clinical Psychology program.
+He coordinated the program through 1999.
+Dr. Genie Lenihan became coordinator for the 1999-2000 academic year, and after she retired in 2000, Dr. Kirk resumed coordination until his retirement in 2003.
 During his last year in the department, 2002-2003, Dr. Kirk and Dr. Keith Wilson served as co-coordinators.
-Upon Dr. Kirk’s retirement, Dr. Wilson became coordinator for several semesters, from fall 2003 to fall 2004.
-Dr. Wilson had previously served as co-coordinator, along with Dr. Russell Gruber, served as co-coordinator of the program during the 1998-99 academic year, while Dr. Kirk was on sabbatical.
-In the spring of 2005, Dr. Anu Sharma became the third program coordinator; she stepped down in 2011.
-Dr. Wesley Allan then became the new coordinator, having previously served as Acting Coordinator during the 2009-2010 academic year while Dr. Sharma was on sabbatical.
+Upon Dr. Kirk's retirement, Dr. Wilson became coordinator for several semesters, from fall 2003 to fall 2004.
+Dr. Wilson had previously, along with Dr. Russell Gruber, served as co-coordinator of the program during the 1998-99 academic year while Dr. Kirk was on sabbatical.
+In the spring of 2005, Dr. Anu Sharma became the fifth program coordinator.
+When Dr. Sharma stepped down in 2011, Dr. Wesley Allan became the new coordinator, having previously served as Acting Coordinator during the 2009-2010 academic year while Dr. Sharma was on sabbatical.